gertscha/dotfiles/neovim/.config/nvim/README.md

     zR                  Reveal (open all Folds), r to only do one level zf[motion]          Create fold up to motion
     zd                  Delete fold, does not delete content
+  // Utility
+    gx                  Open file path under the cursor with system default handler zg                  Add word under cursor to spellfile (see :h spell) zw                  Mark the word under cursor as a wrong (bad) word z=                  Suggset corrections for word under cursor
 // Insert Mode
   // Entering Insert Mode
     i                   before cursor